When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Simple Steps to Clean a Marble Shower Yourself

-1. Take a single teaspoon of mild dish detergent (Dawn works) into a clean and empty spray bottle.
+1. Add one teaspoon of mild dish detergent (like Dawn) into your spray bottle.

 How to Remove Stains from Marble